verri/dsp-book/README.md

-# Data science project: an inductive learning approach
+# Data Science Project: An Inductive Learning Approach

-This repository contains the source of [Data science project: an inductive learning approach](https://leanpub.com/dsp).
+This repository contains the source of [Data Science Project: An inductive Learning Approach](https://leanpub.com/dsp).
 The book is built using XeLaTeX.

+## Downloading the book

+You can download the book from the [Leanpub](https://leanpub.com/dsp) website.

 ## Building the book